Roles and subjects

-In 2015/2016, I worked for Judge Olga Herrera Carbuccia at the International Criminal Court, sponsored by Oxford Global Justice Internship Program.
+In 2015/2016, I worked for Judge Olga Herrera Carbuccia at the International Criminal Court, under the sponsorship of the Oxford Global Justice Internship Program.
 I have previously worked as a Criminal and Family Law Clerk in Brazil.
 I completed my undergraduate studies in Law at the Federal University of Pernambuco with a year abroad in France, where I attended Sciences Po (Lille) and Université Pierre-Mendès (Grenoble).

 Undergraduate teaching areas